DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Experiments and Findings

 \paragraph{Results} Table \ref{tab:pt-ft-models-sorted} shows that fine-tuning on \dochplt{} produces notable improvements across nearly all settings, with gains inversely proportional to language resource levels.
 On \dochplt{} test, lower-resourced languages see bigger jumps, e.g., in BLEU: 10.42 to 32.54 for Icelandic, 3.05 to 12.20 for Malayalam, and 3.79 to 11.11 for Urdu, whereas gains are more modest for higher-resourced languages, e.g., 11.01 to 13.87 for Finnish.
 On WMT24++, baseline prompting performance is generally poor, often below 6 BLEU, and improvements from fine-tuning persist but are smaller in absolute terms.
 This may be attributed to WMT24++'s domain mismatch (e.g., social and speech) with \dochplt{}.

-Overall, our results suggest that off-the-shelf instruction-tuned models may already contain knowledge for these medium to low-resourced languages, yet DocMT training is still much needed to attain more desirable performance.
-This underscores the value of our \dochplt{}, which is the first to cater to those languages in this task.
+Our results suggest that off-the-shelf instruction-tuned models may already contain knowledge for these medium to low-resourced languages, yet fine-tuning on \dochplt{} consistently improves performance across these languages.
+This underscores the value of our \dochplt{}, which is the \textit{first} to cater to those languages in this task.
+Nonetheless, we note that a higher performance does not necessarily indicate higher data quality---it may also be a result of greater exposure to a given language or to document-level input and output.
+A causal analysis will be useful, but for most of the languages we study, there is no suitable alternative data to compare to at the moment.